 It's the first time I've heard them this spring - the guardian spirits of this part of the world.
 They have such a strange ridiculous call - so much the aah-ooo-GAH! clown-horns of the bird-world that I expect to see them rolling over each other and faking pratfalls and headbutts in the sky when they finally appear up over the edge of our roof.

 "They're not flying in formation," notes Fritz.
 It's true.
 They circle like a skein unloosening above us, rising slowly, spiralling.

 "Maybe they're scouting out a feeding place," I suggest.

 "Not a very efficient way to fly," he says.

 "Maybe they're flying for the joy of it."

 "Rotissering around to get the sun on all sides?
 Maybe," but he keeps watching them.
 "I think it's thermals."

-"Maybe," and I start to tell him about the time I first learned the name of these birds that I've never seen except as a changing hieroglyph across the sky.
-Our old neighbor who died last year is the one who told me and how I still miss him -
+"Maybe," and I start to tell him about the time I first learned the name of these birds (that I've never seen except as a changing hieroglyph across the sky) from our dear old neighbor who died last year and how much I stil miss his friendly old face --

 We watch the circling birds.
 Their wings flutter only as needed - no wasted movement.